Seraphoenix/Selective-retrieval-/README.md

 The data includes "SR_all.sav" used for the analyses and figures in the manuscript.

 ## Corresponding Author
-For questions regarding this dataset, please contact [Benchi Wang] at [wangbenchi.swift@gmail.com].
+For questions regarding this dataset, please contact Benchi Wang at wangbenchi.swift@gmail.com.

 ## License
 This dataset is shared under a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license to promote open science.
 If you use this data, please cite the eventual publication (details to be updated upon acceptance).